Mueem-Nahid/ielts-speaking-answer-preparation/IELTS_Speaking_Questions_Classification.md

 - Describe an occasion when you helped a family member/relative with something
 - Describe a time that you showed something new to others
 - Describe a time when missed or were late for an important meeting/event
+- Describe a time you saw something interesting on social media
+- Describe the time when you first talked in a foreign language
+- Describe a time when someone apologized to you
+- Describe an occasion when you lost your way
+- Describe a time when the electricity suddenly went off
+- Describe a time when you broke something
+- Describe a long journey you had and would like to take again

 ### 4. OBJECTS/THINGS (Physical items and abstract concepts)
 - Describe a photo you took that you are proud of